Senior Secondary Curriculum

 Birla Open Minds International School believes in providing high quality education to the students.
 Senior Secondary level is an important milestone for the students and we feel that they need wider gamut of choices in the subjects rather than limit them to just Science and Commerce.
 For us to understand and identify every student's needs and potential is very important, also their inclination towards particular subjects .

-The students are counselled and guided to choose their career ,that they would like to take up in future.
+The students are counselled and guided in one of the best CBSE school in hyderabad for class 11 and 12 to choose their career ,that they would like to take up in future.
 After intensive research the school has come up with various combinations of subjects in all the three streams.
 We are also tying up with universities across the world and ensuring their representatives visit the school and guide the students on admission processes .
 The school holds Internship Programme for two weeks , which gives the student work experience that becomes a part of their portfolio.

 Scheme of Examinations: